Team

 Laboratory Manager

-While Pavani grew up in small-town India, she completed her bachelor's degree in Plant Sciences at the University of California, Davis.
-After completing her master's degree in Botany at the University of Wisconsin, Madison, where she investigated clay mineral interactions at the micro-scale, she joins the agroecology laboratory as our lab manager.
-She is very excited to be contributing to the lab's many research projects, and in making sure the lab is running smoothly and efficiently.
+Pavani joined PAL as the Lab Manager in November 2024.
+She oversees daily operations and provides essential support to the team’s discovery, learning, and engagement activities.
+Growing up in India, she later earned a bachelor's degree in Plant Sciences from the University of California, Davis, and a master's degree in Botany from the University of Wisconsin–Madison.
+Pavani is excited to be contributing to the lab's many research projects, and in making sure the lab is running smoothly and efficiently.
 When she's not in lab, she can be found reading science fiction novels and completing crossword puzzles in her free time.

 Carson Pearl